akhoosal/Predicting-Rain-With-Machine-Learning/README.md

 # Predicting Rain With Machine Learning
- This project is in R using various statistical and linear methods to predict rain in Australian cities
+ This project is in R using various statistical and linear regression methods to predict rain in Australian cities